opendocsg/slw-judgments-backfill/2011_SGCA_14/report.md

 37     The Prosecution’s response to the appellant’s arguments may be summarised as follows:

- (a) As the Judge’s decision was based on findings of fact, it was trite that an appellate court would not disturb such findings unless they were plainly wrong or clearly arrived at against the weight of the evidence, or unless there was a misdirection as to the law (citing Public Prosecutor v Victor Rajoo [1995] 3 SLR(R) 189, Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik [2008] 1 SLR(R) 601 and Tan Kiam Peng ).
+ (a) As the Judge’s decision was based on findings of fact, it was trite that an appellate court would not disturb such findings unless they were plainly wrong or clearly arrived at against the weight of the evidence, or unless there was a misdirection as to the law (citing Public Prosecutor v Victor Rajoo <span class="citation">[1995] 3 SLR(R) 189</span>, Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik <span class="citation">[2008] 1 SLR(R) 601</span> and Tan Kiam Peng ).

  (b) The appellant had physical control, and, therefore, physical possession of the sports bag when Sundar alighted from the appellant’s car: the appellant was transporting the sports bag back to his workplace to wait for Sundar or Abang to collect it.